-- (d) (1) The Secretary shall establish and support cooperative agreements with the States under which employers subject to this Act may consult with State personnel with respect to - (A) the application of occupational safety and health requirements under this Act or under State plans approved under section 18; and - (B) voluntary efforts that employers may undertake to establish and maintain safe and healthful employment and places of employment.
+- (1) provide for the establishment and supervision of programs for the education and training of employers and employees in the recognition, avoidance, and prevention of unsafe or unhealthful working conditions in employments covered by this Act, and - (2) consult with and advise employers and employees, and organizations representing employers and employees as to effective means of preventing occupational injuries and illnesses. - (d) (1) The Secretary shall establish and support cooperative agreements with the States under which employers subject to this Act may consult with State personnel with respect to - - (A) the application of occupational safety and health requirements under this Act or under State plans approved under section 18; and - (B) voluntary efforts that employers may undertake to establish and maintain safe and healthful employment and places of employment.
 Such agreements may provide, as a condition of receiving funds under such agreements, for contributions by States towards meeting the costs of such agreements. - (2) Pursuant to such agreements the State shall provide on-site consultation at the employer's worksite to employers who request such assistance.
 The State may also provide other education and training programs for employers and employees in the State.
-The State shall ensure that on-site consultations conducted pursuant to such agreements include provision for the participation by employees. - (3) Activities under this subsection shall be conducted independently of any enforcement activity.
-If an employer falls to take immediate action to eliminate employee exposure to an imminent danger identified in a consultation or falls to correct a serious hazard so identified within a reasonable time, a report shall be made to the appropriate enforcement authority for such action as is appropriate. - (4) The Secretary shall, by regulation after notice and opportunity for comment, establish rules under which an employer -- - (A) which requests and undergoes an on-site consultative visit provided under this subsection; - (8) which corrects the hazards that have been identified during the visit within the time frames established by the State and agrees to request a subsequent consultative visit if major changes in working conditions or work processes occur which introduce new hazards in the workplace; and - (C) which is implementing procedures for regularly identifying and preventing hazards regulated under this Act and maintains appropriate involvement of, and training for, management and non-management employees in achieving safe and healthful working conditions, may be exempt from an inspection (except an inspection requested under section 8(f) or an inspection to determine the cause of a workplace accident which resulted in the death of one or more employees or hospitalization for three or more employees) for a period of 1 year from the closing of the consultative visit. - (5) A State shall provide worksite consultations under paragraph (2) at the request of an employer.
+The State shall ensure that on-site consultations conducted pursuant to such agreements include provision for the participation by employees. - (3) Activities under this subsection shalf be conducted independently of any enforcement activity.
+If an employer falls to take immediate action to eliminate employee exposure to an imminent danger identified in a consultation or fails to correct a serious hazard so identified within a reasonable time, a report shall be made to the appropriate enforcement authority for such action as is appropriate. - (4) The Secretary shall, by regulation after notice and opportunity for comment, establish rules under which an employer -- - (A) which requests and undergoes an on-site consultative visit provided under this subsection; - (B) which corrects the hazards that have been identified during the visit within the time frames established by the State and agrees to request a subsequent consultative visit if major changes in working conditions or work processes occur which introduce new hazards in the workplace; and - (C) which is implementing procedures for regularly identifying and preventing hazards regulated under this Act and maintains appropriate involvement of, and training for, management and non-management employees in achieving safe and healthful working conditions, may be exempt from an inspection (except an inspection requested under section 8(f) or an inspection to determine the cause of a workplace accident which resulted in the death of one or more employees or hospitalization for three or more employees) for a period of 1 year from the closing of the consultative visit. - (5) A State shall provide worksite consultations under paragraph (2) at the request of an employer.
 Priority in scheduling such consultations shall be assigned to requests from small businesses which are in higher hazard industries or have the most hazardous conditions at issue in the request.